-Dream Bayan, a podcast produced by the Bank of the Philippine Islands (BPI), in partnership with PumaPodcast, aims to be a catalyst for creating a more sustainable and more resilient Philippines that can overcome seemingly insurmountable challenges.
+Dream Bayan, a podcast produced by the Bank of the Philippine Islands (BPI) in partnership with PumaPodcast, aims to be a catalyst for creating a more sustainable and resilient Philippines that can overcome seemingly insurmountable challenges.

 The idea of using coffee as a vehicle for peace and reconciliation started when the founders of Coffee For Peace helped facilitate an informal conflict mediation between certain Migrant and Bangsamoro farming communities in 2006.
 Two years later, they established the business to create income-generating activities for other surrounding communities and Indigenous People.

 Coffee For Peace trains farmers and communities on social entrepreneurship and managing a coffee business.
-Acknowledging the fact that planting coffee alone isn’t enough to help farmers to provide for their families, they also integrated selling fruits, vegetables, and other root crops for additional income.
+Acknowledging that planting coffee alone isn’t enough to help farmers provide for their families, they also integrated selling fruits, vegetables, and other root crops for additional income.

-But due to community lockdowns in the region, the farmers struggled to transport their produce from the mountains to the urban cities.
-This prompted Coffee For Peace to introduce a new concept called “Produce Peace Plus,” which benefited a total of 400 farmers and families.
+The community lockdowns in the regions caused a struggle, particularly in transporting their produce from the mountains to cities.
+This prompted Coffee For Peace to introduce a new concept called “Produce Peace Plus,” which benefited 400 farmers and families.

 “We traveled to get the vegetables and sold them here in Davao.
 We also used the income to distribute goods, including vegetables, to families who couldn’t afford to buy the products,” Pantoja said.

-Coffee For Peace remains committed to helping farmers earn more and improve their quality of lives by ensuring a secured livelihood that helps promote inclusive growth.
+Coffee For Peace remains committed to helping farmers earn more and improve their quality of life by ensuring a secured livelihood that helps promote inclusive growth.

 Just like Coffee For Peace, the Lola Sayong Eco SurFarm in Sorsogon had to think of other ways to save the business and protect the welfare of its community.